bilalafzal6349/student-lms-frontend/README.md

 | class-variance-authority | ^0.7         | Variant-based component styling                                              |
 | clsx + tailwind-merge    | latest       | Conditional class merging (`cn()` helper)                                    |

-> **Note:** `@radix-ui/react-dialog` and `@radix-ui/react-toast` are intentionally excluded — they pull in `react-remove-scroll` which breaks the Vite 8 / Rolldown build.
-Confirm dialogs and sheets are implemented as plain React portals.

 ---